taylorpoe/framework-guides/timelines.md

         }
     }

-Add a callback as the third item in an array passed to the `.queue()` method.
-After the animation in the same array is complete, the callback will fire.
+Add a callback as the third item in the timeline selector array passed to the `.queue()` method.
+After the animation in the array is complete, the callback will fire before calling on the next animation.